rozek/dommali/README.md

-# dommali
+# dommali #

-a lightweight DOM manipulation library
+a lightweight DOM manipulation library with jQuery-inspired API